rwilliams/jrubywiki/Truffle.md

 Please see [the documentation](https://github.com/jruby/jruby/blob/master/lib/ruby/truffle/jruby%2Btruffle/README.md) of `jruby+truffle_runner` tool.

-## RubySpec
+## ruby/spec

-We track completeness against the suite of specs formerly known as RubySpec.
+We track completeness against [the Ruby Spec Suite](https://github.com/ruby/spec).
 These generated reports show overall completeness and work outstanding.
 We support all of the language and over 95% of the core library.

 ## Developing JRuby+Truffle